 Why are recovery shoes necessary?

-She explained that this soreness is caused by muscle overuse in which tendons are stretched beyond their normal capacity on irregular terrain or changing surfaces.
-Specifically, recovery shoes promote something called “active recovery” to “compensate for these painful results from the beating the athlete has experienced on their feet,” Reid added.
+She explains that this soreness is caused by muscle overuse in which tendons are stretched beyond their normal capacity on irregular terrain or changing surfaces.
+Specifically, recovery shoes promote something called “active recovery” to “compensate for these painful results from the beating the athlete has experienced on their feet,” Reid adds.

-“Foot recovery in general is an increasingly popular concept with products including foot massage tools, recovery socks and now recovery footwear,” Splichal said.
-“Recovery footwear often includes arch support, cushioning and...softer fabrics intended to allow the feet to take a break.”
+“Foot recovery, in general, is an increasingly popular concept with products including foot massage tools, recovery socks and now recovery footwear,” Splichal says.
+“Recovery footwear often includes arch support, cushioning and ... softer fabrics intended to allow the feet to take a break.”

-“Many people choose to wear recovery footwear due to foot fatigue or foot pain, so it does not always have to be associated with after strenuous activity such as exercise,” she said.
+“Many people choose to wear recovery footwear due to foot fatigue or foot pain, so it does not always have to be associated with after strenuous activity such as exercise,” she says.